oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 and MAY return additional information.

-The value of the `$select` query option is a comma-separated list of properties, qualified action names, qualified function names, the star operator (`*`), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
+The value of the `$select` query option is a comma-separated list of paths that end with properties, non-entity-valued instance annotations, qualified action names, or qualified function names, as well as of the star operator (`*`), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
 Only aliases defined in the metadata document of the service can